pamlib/iyt/docs/tutorials/index.md

 ## Why does my computer say it's a virus?

 Antiviruses usually mistake executors as viruses due to their nature.
 Most (if not all) modern executors work by *injecting* some sort of *DLL* file into Roblox and running Lua code (Scripts) in the environment it creates.

+## Why does it say Roblox has been updated, please wait for an un-patch?

+Roblox updates every Wednesday or Tuesday (depending on your timezone).
+The executors at the beginning of this page with a star are my preferred ones you get because they are good and update fast (within five minutes to two hours).

 ## Why do most free executors have key systems?